dotnet/android-samples/MapsAndLocationDemo_v2/README.md

 - **Windows Vista / Windows 7 / Windows 8**: `C:\Users\[USERNAME]\AppData\Local\Xamarin\Mono for Android\debug.keystore`
 - **OSX** : `/Users/[USERNAME]/.local/share/Xamarin/Mono for Android/debug.keystore`

+To obtain the SHA1 fingerprint of the debug keystore, you can use the `keytool` command that is a part of the JDK.
+This is an example of using `keytool` at the command-line:

+    $ keytool -V -list -keystore debug.keystore -alias androiddebugkey -storepass android -keypass android

 A Note About Google Play Services
 ---------------------------------